joereg4/book_tracker/docs/development/setup.md

 - MailHog (email testing service)
   - SMTP: localhost:1026
   - Web UI: http://localhost:8025
+  - All development emails will be captured here
+  - No real emails will be sent
 - Redis (for rate limiting)
   - localhost:6379

+Note: MailHog is used in development to catch all outgoing emails.
+This ensures no real emails are sent during development.
+You can view all sent emails in the MailHog web interface.

 5. Create a `.env.development` file:
 ```bash